elastic/elasticsearch-rails/opensearch-persistence/README.md

 * How to integrate the repository with a Sinatra application
 * How to write complex search definitions, including pagination, highlighting and aggregations
 * How to use search results in the application view

-### The ActiveRecord Pattern

-The ActiveRecord pattern has been deprecated as of version 6.0.0 of this gem.
-Please use the [Repository Pattern](#the-repository-pattern) instead.
-For more information on migrating 5.x ActiveRecord-based applications to use the Repository Pattern, please see [this blog post](https://www.elastic.co/blog/activerecord-to-repository-changing-persistence-patterns-with-the-opensearch-rails-gem).

 ## License